HiRoFa/quickjs_es_runtime/README.md

 * Wrap JSValue to provide reference counting (+1 on init, -1 on drop)
 * Pass a module loader

-## 2. Wrap quickjs for use from other threads
+## 2. Wrap quickjs for use as a ready to go JS Runtime
 * This is the ESRuntime struct, it provides an EventQueue which has a thread_local QuickJSRuntime
 * All values are copied or abstracted in an ESValueFacade
-* No need to worry about Garbage collection
+* So no need to worry about Garbage collection
-* Get promise result blocking
+* Get promise result blocking or async

 # What works?